hamidhassan85/data_analyst/Instructions/Labs/06-design-report-in-power-bi-desktop.md

      ![Picture 57](Linked_image_Files/07-design-report-in-power-bi-desktop_image44.png)

 1. From the **Data** pane, drag the **Product \| Category** field into the **Filter On This Page** well/area.

-	*Fields added to the **Filters** pane can achieve the same result as a slicer.
+    > *Fields added to the **Filters** pane can achieve the same result as a slicer.
 One difference is they don’t take up space on the report page.
 Another difference is that they can be configured to achieve more sophisticated filtering requirements.*

 1. Inside the filter card, at the top-right, select the arrow to collapse the card.

 1. Add each of the following **Product** table fields to the **Filter On This Page** well/area, collapsing each, directly beneath the **Category** card:

-     - Subcategory
+     - **Subcategory**
-     - Product
+     - **Product**
-     - Color
+     - **Color**

      ![Picture 60](Linked_image_Files/07-design-report-in-power-bi-desktop_image46.png)

 1. Save the Power BI Desktop file.

 *The design of the second page is now complete.*

-## **Design page 3**
+## Design page 3

-In this task, you'll design the third—and final—report page.
+In this exercise, you'll design the third—and final—report page.
 When you’ve completed the design, the page will look like the following:

  ![Image of page 3, comprising a slicer and three visuals.](Linked_image_Files/07-design-report-in-power-bi-desktop_image47.png)